roughnecks/steam-profile-composition/README.md

 Copy your Background to the same dir where this script is.
 Open a terminal and cd (change directory) to that directory.

-Windows: c:\> perl steamimg.pl background.jpg
+Windows: c:\> perl spc.pl background.jpg

-Linux: $ perl steamimg.pl background.jpg
+Linux: $ perl spc.pl background.jpg

 DATA